moutainhigh/anemones/README.md

 ⑤ The custom converter for serializing and de-serializing `AnemonesData`

-⑥ Anemones use listeners to implement extend features.
-Include the retry feature.
+⑥ Anemones use listeners to implement extend features, including the "retry" feature.

-⑦ When `AnemonesManager` shutdown (method `close()` be called), it will wait some seconds to finish jobs in progressing.
+⑦ When `AnemonesManager` shutdown (method `close()` be called), it will wait for a few seconds before finishing jobs in progress.
-Then the unfinished jobs will be pushed back to queue again.
+Then the unfinished jobs will be pushed back to the queue again.

-⑧ Init the Redis connections and create thread pool and so on.
+⑧ Initial the Redis connections and create thread pool and so on.

 ⑨ The task will be processed soon.